ingegneria-sistemi-software-m/cargoservice/sprint0/README.md

 #### Sonar Sensor
 - put in front of the io-port
 - used to detect the presence of a product container when it measures a distance D, such that D < DFREE/2, during a reasonable time (e.g. 3 secs).

+#### sonarservice
 - attore in quanto ente attivo, che osserva le misurazioni per 3 secondi e successivamente aggiorna i suoi clienti

 #### Cargoservice
 - macrocomponente core buisness del sistema